 Extensive use of the cloud — Meanwhile, the adoption of cloud-based CRM systems is also increasing.
 Back in 2008, only 12% of businesses used cloud-based CRM solutions according to a Software Advice report.
 By 2014, this number had increased to 87%.
 And in 2019, Gartner estimated that SaaS solutions represented about 75% of the overall money businesses spent on CRM products.

 Integrations with social media — One of the key tasks of a CRM system is to gather all meaningful data on a company’s customers.
 Social media integrations bring this to a whole new level.
 After all, social media can be not only a source of new leads and valuable customer information but also an effective communication channel.
+And if you also want to ensure timely discovery of and response to unusual posts, check out our article about anomaly detection on social media.

 Service personalization — The extensive use of customer data gathered from social media and other sources allows companies to significantly expand service personalization.
 As shown by a recent report from Accenture [PDF], about 75% of customers are likely to give their preferences to a buyer that recognizes them, remembers their purchase history, and can provide personalized, truly relevant recommendations.